ctlab/gmwcs-solver/README.md

     java -Djava.library.path=PATH_TO_CPLEX -jar target/gmwcs.jar -n nodes -e edges

-The output should like this:
+The output should look like this:
 ```
 Graph decomposing takes 0.011 seconds.
 Warning: Control callbacks may disable some MIP features.